 REmd Editor: Change the paragraph below of this subclause as follows (#CID 4166):

-When transmitted by a TWT requesting STA, the TWT Channel field contains a bitmap indicating the channel the STA requests to use as a temporary primary channel during a TWT SP.
-When transmitted by a TWT responding STA, the TWT Channel field contains a bitmap indicating which channel the TWT requesting STA is allowed to use as a temporary channel during the TWT SP.
+When transmitted by a TWT requesting STA that is negotiating SST operation, the TWT Channel field contains a bitmap indicating the channel the STA requests to use as a temporary primary channel during a TWT SP.
+When transmitted by a TWT responding STA that is negotiating SST operation, the TWT Channel field contains a bitmap indicating which channel the TWT requesting STA is allowed to use as a temporary channel during the TWT SP.
+When transmitted by a STA that is not negotiating SST operation, the TWT Channel field is reserved.(#4166)

 Each bit in the bitmap corresponds to one minimum width channel for the band in which the TWT responding STA’s associated BSS is currently operating, with the least significant bit corresponding to the lowest numbered channel of the operating channels of the BSS.
 The minimum width channel is equal to the SST Channel Unit field of the SST Operation element if such an element has been previously received or is equal to 1 MHz for a BSS with a BSS primary channel width of 1 MHz and 2 MHz for a BSS with a BSS primary channel width of 2 MHz if no such element has been previously received from the AP to which the SST STA is associated.
 Setting a position in the bitmap transmitted to 1 by a TWT requesting STA means that operation with that channel as the primary channel is requested during a TWT SP.
 Setting a position in the bitmap transmitted to 1 by a TWT responding STA means that operation with that channel as the primary channel is allowed during the TWT SP.

 10.47 Target wake time (TWT)